 The assessment guides us to the most dysfunctional non-painful movement pattern.
 This is then broken-out or assessed in more detail.
 This approach is designed to overlay the existing physical exam.
 It serves as a model to merge the concepts of posture, muscle balance and the fundamental patterns of movement into a musculoskeletal practice.
 Addressing the most dysfunctional non-painful pattern first, the application of targeted interventions (manual therapy, Active Release Technique, Graston, Gua Sha, and therapeutic exercise) is not adversely affected by pain.

 Is it OK to see a Chiropractor if I'm pregnant?

-Pregnant mothers often find that Chiropractic adjustments make their pregnancy more comfortable.
-In fact, for each ten pounds of weight carried in front of the spine, you increase the internal disk pressure by fifty pounds.1 Women frequently report that they feel better alignment and movement makes their delivery easier.
+Pregnant mothers commonly find that Chiropractic adjustments make their pregnancy more comfortable.
+In fact, for each ten pounds of weight carried in front of the spine, you increase the internal disk pressure by fifty pounds.
+Moms to be frequently report that they feel better alignment and movement makes their delivery easier.
 Adjusting techniques and approaches are always adapted to a patients size, age, and comfort.Pregnant women often find adjustments to their lower ribs, feet and hips particularly helpful during the third trimester.
 We use the patented Body Cushion to give pregnant women the option to comfortably lay face down while completely supported.

 1. Chiropractic Managment of Spinal-Related Disorders Meridel L. Gaterman Williams-Wilkins c.
 1990